saeedrila/Remedy_v2_frontend/README.md

 * Executive, Doctor, and Lab will be automatically redirected to their respective dashboard on logging in.
 * Minor changes in the footer, login page, and Profile page.

+1.0.5
+* Patients now can cancel appointments.
+The amount will be refunded to the source.